Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality: Results

-In this part of the work we evaluated the connectivity prediction capability of the RC model by comparing it with the performance of other common methods, such as Cross-Correlogram (CC) \cite{perkel1967neuronal,salinas2001correlated} and Transfer Entropy (TE) \cite{PhysRevLett.85.461}.
-As a benchmark, we built a simulation of a neuronal network with \textit{ground-truth} connections between the neurons.
-The network has been built and simulated on NEST simulator \cite{spreizer_sebastian_2022_6368024}, where we created virtual array of electrodes which sampled the signals from a defined population of neurons, similarly to conditions found in an experimental electrophysiological recording, such as microelectrode array (MEA).
-We assessed prediction accuracy through two distinct methods: 1.
-Receiver Operating Characteristic (ROC) Curve Analysis: This method illustrates the model's predictive performance in a binary context, distinguishing between the presence and absence of connections.
-2. Pearson Correlation with Ground Truth: This metric offers a quantitative measure of prediction quality by not only capturing the presence or absence of connections but also quantifying the accuracy in predicting connection weights.
-These weights may encompass both excitatory (positive values) and inhibitory (negative values) connections within the network.
-Fig. \ref{fig:Connectivity} summarizes the connectivity retrieval results.
+To validate our hypothesis, we utilize the ICM to represent the actual connectivity between the nodes of the network, with each node corresponding to a neuronal population.
+As a benchmark, we construct a simulation of a neuronal network with ground-truth connections between groups of neurons (named ground-truth network).
+This network is built and simulated using the NEST simulator \cite{Gewaltig:NEST}.
+In the simulation, we create a virtual array of electrodes that sample signals from a defined population of neurons.
+This setup mirrors conditions found in experimental electrophysiological MEA recordings.
+Next, we benchmark the RC model with both the ground-truth network and experimental data.
+We evaluate prediction accuracy using two distinct methods: \begin{enumerate} \item Receiver Operating Characteristic (ROC) Curve Analysis \cite{macmillan2004detection,fawcett2006introduction}.
+This method illustrates the model’s predictive performance in a binary context, distinguishing between the presence and absence of connections among the nodes.
+We assess the performance using the Area Under the Curve (AUC) of the ROC curve, where a value of 1 means that all the connections are properly detected by the RC model. \item Pearson Correlation ($\rho$) with ground-truth \cite{WeissteinCorrelation,pearson1895notes}.
+This metric provides a quantitative measure of the model's prediction quality.
+It not only captures the presence or absence of connections among the nodes but also quantifies the accuracy in predicting connection weights.
+These weights may encompass both excitatory (positive values) and inhibitory (negative values) connections within the network. \end{enumerate}